-- 1) Shall maintain all fiscal management of the Committee in conjunction with the Internal Chair. - 2) Shall collaborate and discuss with the Co-Chairs and prepare an annual budget for the Committee. - 3) Shall give a weekly financial report to the Committee. - 4) Shall prepare allocation requests and requisition forms for all financial matters. - 5) Shall hold two (2) regularly scheduled office hours per week.

-L) Duties and Powers of the Publicity Coordinator:

-- 1) Shall prepare and manage all publicity efforts of the Committee. - 2) Shall give a weekly report to the Committee regarding publicity efforts. - 3) Shall work in conjunction with the Outreach Coordinators to publicize Committee recruitment and events. - 4) Shall hold two (2) regularly scheduled office hours per week.

-M) Duties and Powers of the On-Campus Outreach Coordinator:

-- 1) Shall work to outreach to the on campus community, specifically targeting the residence halls and other on campus housing to gain and build membership. - 2) Shall attend at least one (1) Residence Hall Association and one (1) Student Apartment Community Council meeting a quarter to announce upcoming events and meeting times. - 3) Shall work with the Publicity Coordinator.

-- 4) Shall collaborate with the Off-campus Coordinator to organize an outreach effort at least once (1) a quarter. - 5) Shall hold two (2) regularly scheduled office hours per week. - N) Duties and Powers of the Off-Campus Coordinator: - 1) Shall plan and conduct outreach to the community at large, specifically towards the offcampus population, other UCSB campus organizations, and the Greek community to gain and build membership. - 2) Shall coordinate with the Publicity Coordinator. - 3) Shall collaborate with the On-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - 5) Shall hold two (2) regularly scheduled office hours per week. - O) Duties and Powers of the Intersectionality Liaison Coordinator - 1) Shall be the point person for organizations on campus focusing on various identities (such as SCORE, HRB, WomCom, and Queer Commission). - Shall work with On-Campus Coordinator and Off-Campus Coordinator as well as Co-Chairs. - 3) Shall hold two (2) regularly scheduled office hours per week. - P) Duties and Power of the Greek Liaison Coordinator - 1) Shall outreach to members of the Greek community and non-IV organizations. - 2) Shall work with Off-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - 3) Shall hold two (2) regularly scheduled office hours per week.
+- 3) Shall give a weekly financial report to the Committee. - 4) Shall prepare allocation requests and requisition forms for all financial matters. - 5) Shall hold two (2) regularly scheduled office hours per week. - L) Duties and Powers of the Publicity Coordinator: - 1) Shall prepare and manage all publicity efforts of the Committee. - 2) Shall give a weekly report to the Committee regarding publicity efforts. - 3) Shall work in conjunction with the Outreach Coordinators to publicize Committee recruitment and events. - 4) Shall hold two (2) regularly scheduled office hours per week. - M) Duties and Powers of the On-Campus Outreach Coordinator: - 1) Shall work to outreach to the on campus community, specifically targeting the residence halls and other on campus housing to gain and build membership. - 2) Shall attend at least one (1) Residence Hall Association and one (1) Student Apartment Community Council meeting a quarter to announce upcoming events and meeting times. - 3) Shall work with the Publicity Coordinator. - 4) Shall collaborate with the Off-campus Coordinator to organize an outreach effort at least once (1) a quarter. - 5) Shall hold two (2) regularly scheduled office hours per week. - N) Duties and Powers of the Off-Campus Coordinator: - 1) Shall plan and conduct outreach to the community at large, specifically towards the offcampus population, other UCSB campus organizations, and the Greek community to gain and build membership. - 2) Shall coordinate with the Publicity Coordinator. - 3) Shall collaborate with the On-Campus Coordinator to organize an outreach effort at least once (1) a quarter. - 5) Shall hold two (2) regularly scheduled office hours per week. - O) Duties and Powers of the Intersectionality Liaison Coordinator - 1) Shall be the point person for organizations on campus focusing on various identities (such as SCORE, HRB, WomCom, and Queer Commission). - 2) Shall work with On-Campus Coordinator and Off-Campus Coordinator as well as Co-Chairs. - 3) Shall hold two (2) regularly scheduled office hours per week. - P) Duties and Power of the Greek Liaison Coordinator - 1) Shall outreach to members of the Greek community and non-IV organizations. - 2) Shall work with Off-Campus Coordinator to organize an outreach effort at least once (1) a quarter.

+3) Shall hold two (2) regularly scheduled office hours per week.